 A speedy website may result in an increase in newsletter signups, sales, or downloads, but also in other metrics such as a reduction in bounce rate or an increase in regular visitors.

 Those benefits do not even include the increased traffic that some webmasters may see if they reduce their site's load time, as search engines such as Google use the load time in their algorithm.

-The following list offers resources that you can use to analyze how fast your websites load, and for suggestions on what to optimize to bring the loading time down.
+The following list offers resources that you can use to analyze how fast your websites load, and for suggestions on what to optimize to make sites faster.

 Enter a web page url into the form and wait for the web performance results to be displayed to you.
 The tool does not measure loading performance, but highlights area of the page that you have entered that can be improved.

 It provides you with a score for the mobile version of your site and the desktop version, and displays suggestions based on a red (measurable improvement), yellow (improvements) and green (no significant issues) colors.